hslatman/mud-cli/README.md

 ## Things that can be done

 * Fix (most) TODOs ... :-)
+* Add 'Use' to commands
-* Replace calls to fmt with proper logging
+* Replace calls to fmt with proper logging / output
+* Allow the tool to be chained (i.e. use STDIN/STDOUT, pipes, etc.)
 * A command for generating MUD files (from pcap or some different way)
 * A command for editing MUD files (i.e. metadata)
 * A command that initializes a .mud directory inside user HOME, that is used for intermediate storage?
 If necessary, of course.